digital-sound-antiques/in_msx/README.md

 ```

 You can also open `in_msx.vcxproj` with Visual Studio.
 To obtain `in_msx.dll`, just build `in_msx` project.
-If you have some error to find MSVC compiler, try CMake 3.6 or greater.
+If you have some error to find MSVC compiler, try CMake 3.6 or later.